 PUBLISHED ON

 One often encounters tales of landlords entangled in protracted eviction battles, coupled with accumulating rent arrears.
-It would be remiss to deny the occurrence of such scenarios, as they do happen.
-However, it is important to note that tenant evictions do not always resemble nightmares.
-In fact, based on my personal experience of handling several evictions over the past decade, I can attest that, when following the appropriate procedures, they can be straightforward and concluded relatively swiftly.
+While such scenarios do happen, it's important to note that tenant evictions don't always resemble nightmares.
+When following the appropriate procedures, evictions can be straightforward and concluded relatively swiftly.

 So, how long does it take to evict a tenant?
 Unfortunately, there is no short answer.
 We’ve seen times when it’s taken as little as 14 days after receiving notice for a tenant to vacate, while at other times the tenant has stubbornly remained in situ for months.
 Generally speaking then, the eviction process can range from 14 days to 6-8 months.